IntentArchitect/Docs/articles/whats-new/2023/06/index.md

   - **[Version AspNetCore.NET services](#version-aspnetcorenet-services)** - Apply version information to Commands, Queries or Service elements in your service designer to make use of the `Microsoft.AspNetCore.Mvc.Versioning` library.
   - **[AspNetCore & AzureFunctions featuring 404 response types for entities not found](#aspnetcore--azurefunctions-featuring-404-response-types-for-entities-not-found)** - CRUD-based patterns will now throw `NotFoundExceptions` when an Entity of given `id` could not be found.
 - Pre-released Module updates (C#)
+  - **[Configure subscription based concerns for RabbitMQ / AzureServiceBus using Stereotypes for MassTransit](#configure-subscription-based-concerns-for-rabbitmq--azureservicebus-using-stereotypes-for-masstransit)** - Overwrite default settings for your queues so that MassTransit can set it up automatically for you.

 ## Product updates